What is the best font for emails?

 Verdana for email

-Verdana is a sans-serif font that is an ideal font for emails due to its exceptional readability.
-Email fonts should be chosen for their clarity and compatibility with different devices.
-Verdana is a font that is often recommended for email body texts.
-Fonts for emails should be simple and effective.
+Verdana is a sans-serif police who is an ideal font for emails because of its exceptional readability .
+The fonts for emails must be chosen for their clarity and their compatibility with different devices.
+Verdana is a police force that is a police force often recommended for email body texts.
+The fonts for emails should be simple and effective.

 Tahoma for email